Woman driving a car with man in the passenger seat, both smiling

 1. Before you shop for a new car, it’s important to establish a budget that includes your down payment, monthly bills, and additional expenses.

-2. A down payment could help you save money on interest and avoid overspending on your car.
+2. A down payment may help you save money on interest and avoid overspending on your car.

 3. Cutting unnecessary expenses and taking on another job could help you save for your car more quickly.

 Are you looking to upgrade your ride or purchase your first vehicle?
-Whatever your reasons, buying a car is easier with thoughtful research and planning.
+Whatever your situation, the car buying process is easier and less financially stressful with thoughtful research and planning.

 See if you're pre-approved